Norged-Out/CompArchVR/README.md

 ## Extra Note

-The build itself is not stored directly in this repository.
-Final builds are intended to be distributed through GitHub Releases, and later through itch.io as well.
+The actual playable build is distributed through GitHub Releases rather than being stored directly in the repository itself.